Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Most cancer cases are related to lifestyle.
-Healthy lifestyle choices decrease your risk of cancer and improve your overall health.
+Many cancer cases are linked to lifestyle.
+Healthy lifestyle choices can help lower your risk for cancer and many other diseases.
+They can also improve your overall health.

-Talk to your doctor about aids for quitting, such as nicotine patches.
+Talk with your healthcare provider about aids for quitting, such as nicotine patches and some prescription medicines.

 Pick a quit date and stick to it.

 Get to and stay at a healthy weight all your life.